monstermuffin/mergerfs-cache-mover/README.md

 # mergerfs-cache-mover

-# 🎉 v1.0 released with Docker support! 🎉
+# 🎉 v1.0 released with Docker support! - v1.1 released with Apprise support! 🎉

 Python script for moving files on a cached disk to a backing mergerFS disk pool.